MikaelTornwall/analytica/README.md

 _Notice: the name of the generated .jar file may be different.
 Navigate to /target/ and select the file with the filename extension .jar_

+### 2.7.
+JavaDoc

+Run the following command:

+`mvn javadoc:javadoc`

+Then open file _target/site/apidocs/index.html_ in your browser to see the results

 ## 3. Releases

 [Week 5](https://github.com/MikaelTornwall/ot-harjoitustyo/releases)